Tiger-Catori/Discount-App-Project/README.md

-# Uni-Kotlin-App-Project
+# Discount-App-Project

-This is a group project we made at uni where we created a discount app that gives customers coupons to use at retailer & a price comparison site to compare which retailers have the best deal.
+A discount app that gives customers coupons to use at retailer & a price comparison site to compare which retailers have the best deal.